avosa/my-cheat-sheet/ruby_and_rails/rails_commands.md

 It starts a web server named **WebRick**, which is a piece of ruby code which binds itself to a port on your computer and starts listening to incoming HTTPS requests.
 When these requests come in:
 - the server takes care of the lower-level stuff like reading HTTP headers
-- and rails takes care of figuring out what controller and action to route the request to (using your `routes.rb` file) The component of rails that does this work is called `action_dispatch` (`actionpack gem`)
+- and rails takes care of figuring out what controller and action to route the request to (using your `routes.rb` file)<br> The component of rails that does this work is called `action_dispatch` (`actionpack gem`)

 - start a local server